top of page

 1 tbsp brewer’s yeast

-½ tsp powdered kombu kelp (just use a blender)
+½ tsp powdered or 1tsp sliced kombu kelp

 1 tbsp grated ginger